jorants/purere/README.md

 - All types of asserts, also called look-ahead/look-behind.

 TODO:
-- Ability to output standalone python code for a pattern that does not require `purere` to run
 - Full independence from stdlib.
 The only non optional dependence currently is `enum`, which is used for the flags.
 We might roll our own simpler funciton at some point.

 Will never be implemented: